 5. Use a meeting agenda

-When it comes to one-on-one meetings, you need an easy way to collaborate on the agenda, document what’s discussed and assign next steps.
-Meeting software will allow both of you to prepare to add to and discuss what’s on the agenda in advance, enabling you to have better conversations when you meet.
-Having a shared agenda will also reduce the status update chatter, because you can add all of that information to your agenda and address it asynchronously before the meeting even happens.
+When it comes to one-on-one meetings, you need an easy way to collaborate on the agenda, document what’s discussed, and assign the next steps.
+A one-on-one meeting template will allow both of you to prepare to add to and discuss what’s on the agenda in advance, enabling you to have better conversations when you meet.
+Having a shared agenda will also reduce the status update chatter because you can add all of that information to your agenda and address it asynchronously before the meeting even happens.

 Having the opportunity to add next steps as well means that when you share feedback, you can hold each other accountable for the next steps you agree to.
 If it’s as simple as taking time to process the feedback and discuss it again during your next meeting, this will serve as a great reminder to prepare for that conversation.